ansible/django-ansible-base/docs/apps/resource_registry.md

 be done via the management command `resource_sync` or by wrapping the `tasks.sync.SyncExecutor().run()` in a main task and spawning any tasking system that the service uses.

-The sync will be performed only for resources managed by APP, those which `service_id` matched the RESOURCE_SERVER `service_id`, local managed resources will not be affected.
+The sync will be performed only for resources managed by RESOURCE_SERVER, those which `service_id` matched the RESOURCE_SERVER `service_id`, local managed resources will not be affected.

 > IMPORTANT: Syncs must happen after initial resource migration is performed.